openstack/tempest/doc/source/configuration.rst

     available in the file. (if running serially the worker count is 1)

     You can check the sample file packaged in tempest for the yaml format
  #.
-Provide tempest with the location of you accounts.yaml file with the
+Provide tempest with the location of your accounts.yaml file with the
     test_accounts_file option in the auth section

  #.
 Set allow_tenant_isolation = False in the auth group